MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

     >
     > If your document has no ContentID, open it on a machine with the unified labeling client installed to register the file for tracking.

-1. Use the [Set-AIPServiceDocumentRevoked](/powershell/module/aipservice/set-aipservicedocumentrevoked) with your docuement's ContentID to revoke access.
+1. Use the [Set-AIPServiceDocumentRevoked](/powershell/module/aipservice/set-aipservicedocumentrevoked) with your document's ContentID to revoke access.

     For example:

     ```PowerShell
-    Set-AipServiceDocumentRevoked -ContentId "<Guid>" -IssuerName "<IssuerName>"
+    Set-AipServiceDocumentRevoked -ContentId 0e421e6d-ea17-4fdb-8f01-93a3e71333b8 -IssuerName testIssuer
     ```

 > [!TIP]